-Note: the Department for Business, Energy and Industrial Strategy (BEIS) will be reviewing the Package Travel and Linked Travel Arrangements Regulations 2018 during 2021 and the following information could change as a result.
+Note: the Department for Business, Energy and Industrial Strategy (BEIS) is currently reviewing the Package Travel and Linked Travel Arrangements Regulations 2018, and the following information could change as a result .

 - If you offer, or allow customers to buy, at least two of the following elements: transport, accommodation, vehicle hire and other significant visitor service, then you are probably subject to the Package Travel and Linked Travel Arrangements Regulations 2018.